Regenerating Future Focus

 Between January 2016 and November 2019 the Tej Kohli Cornea Institute collected 38,255 donor cornea and completed 43,255 surgical procedures, including corneal transplant surgeries to restore the vision of individuals with blindness or severe visual impairment.
 These surgical interventions using donor cornea have an immediate and substantial impact on the prospects and families of individuals suffering, particularly in the poorer communities where needless corneal blindness is at its most pervasive.

-However there are limitations to what can be achieved when relying on donor cornea.
+However, there are limitations to what can be achieved when relying on donor cornea.
 Because there is a limited supply of donor cornea, less than 1 in 70 people who are waiting for a corneal transplant will receive one each year.
-Corneal transplant surgery is invasive and expensive, and must be followed by many years of expensive medicine to prevent the rejection of the donor cornea.
+Corneal transplant surgery is invasive and expensive and must be followed by many years of expensive medicine to prevent the rejection of the donor cornea.
 Even with medicine, many patients will require repeated cornea transplants throughout their life.
-‘Synthetic’ cornea are already available, but they are hugely expensive to produce.
+‘Synthetic’ cornea is already available, but they are hugely expensive to produce.

 Tej Kohli Applied Research owns the intellectual property for a proprietary biosynthetic technology that researchers and scientists are developing into a scalable, affordable and accessible treatment for corneal blindness and severe visual impairment.
-The solution is liquid form that sets as a gel at body temperature and which can be modified to act as a tissue glue.
+A solution is a liquid form that sets as a gel at body temperature and can be modified to act as a tissue glue.
 This “liquid cornea” material seals corneal perforations and prevents the need for any subsequent transplants.
-If successful, the biosynthetic could be applied through a syringe much like a vaccine, and could eliminate the need for donor cornea and invasive surgery.
+If successful, the biosynthetic could be applied through a syringe much like a vaccine and could eliminate the need for donor cornea and invasive surgery.